houshuang/stian-notes/content/Podcast-with-Doug-Tataryn-on-Deconstructing-Yourself.md

         - Traditionally, people shut down emotionally at a certain age.
         - Although they kept craving some kind of recognition or love, when they got that **it didn't update their core beliefs**, and it didn't heal, the kind of gap that they had.
         - Younger generations tend to not have those same shutting down of emotions, which is causing other kinds of issues.
-            - ^^Is this specific to the US or certain groups in North America?
-What kinds of problems is it causing? #q^^
+            - <span class="highlight">Is this specific to the US or certain groups in North America?
+What kinds of problems is it causing? #q</span>
     - things that happen later,
         - you can process them through purification meditation.
 - There are four core emotions: